Mabsky05/team_gen/README.md

 From root, go to 'tests' folder and open 'Employee.test.js' (or any .test file)

 Open Node.js via integrated terminal.
 Run npm test to verify functions.

+You can also run npm test directly from the index.js file.

 ### Running
 From root, run index.js.